-Discharge enhancement treats the symptoms of a high watertable and/or influx of saline water from the ocean by increasing the volume of groundwater being discharged resulting in a reduction in the watertable level.
+Discharge enhancement treats the symptoms of a high water table and/or influx of saline water from the ocean by increasing the volume of groundwater being discharged resulting in a reduction in the water table level.
 There are two main types of discharge enhancement options:

-- Sub-surface drainage (engineering options such as groundwater pumping and tile drains) - Tree establishment (eg trees used at break of slope to intercept groundwater prior to discharging further down-gradient)
+- Sub-surface drainage (engineering options such as groundwater pumping and tile drains) - Trees used at break of slope to intercept groundwater prior to discharging further downgradient

-D2.1 Sub-surface drainage
+3.2.1 Sub-surface drainage (especially groundwater pumping)

 The most obvious engineering option to engender discharge enhancement is groundwater pumping.
 Groundwater pumping is used extensively in the Macalister Irrigation District and surrounds for salinity control.
-The main advantage of groundwater pumping is the very rapid effects on watertable levels and land salinity, which are not achieved through recharge control measures.
+The main advantage of groundwater pumping is the very rapid effect on watertable levels and land salinity, which are achieved less rapidly through the application of recharge control measures.

-There are two types of groundwater pumps that reduce the watertable levels in the Macalister Irrigation District:
+There are two types of groundwater pumps that reduce the water table levels in the Macalister Irrigation District:

-- Private irrigation bores pumping from the shallow aquifer; and, - Public Groundwater Control Pumps, which are Government owned bores specifically designed to reduce watertable levels for salinity control purposes.
+- Private irrigation bores pumping from the shallow aquifer; and - Public Groundwater Control Pumps, which are Government owned bores specifically designed to reduce water table levels for salinity control purposes.
 Groundwater from these bores is discharged to drains, rivers, or channels.